dnmfarrell/berrybrew/README.md

 If you supply the `all` subcommand to `berrybrew fetch`, we will load all available Perls that Strawberry has to offer.

+## Cloning Modules

+Currently, this is a two-phase operation, and is in beta.
+Here's the procedure. first, `berrybrew switch` to the Perl instance you want to export the module list for.

+Then, `berrybrew switch` to the Perl instance you want to import the exported modules into.
+You'll need to close and reopen a new command window, as always.

+Then, the following command will display a list of all exported module files from any/all Perl instances you've done an export from:

+    > berrybrew modules import

+    re-run the command with one of the following options:

+    5.16.3_64

+In my case here, I've only got one export, from a `5.16.3_64` Perl instance.
+Use it (I'm currently on `5.20.3_64`):

+    > berrybrew modules import 5.16.3_64

+NOTE: It is best to export from an older Perl and install on a newer one, as it can take a significant amount of time to re-install ALL exported modules.

+NOTE: You can edit the module export file (by default in `C:\berrybrew\modules\`).
+Each export file has the name of the Perl it was exported from.
+Just add and/or remove any entries you'd like.
+You can even create the files manually by hand so you have a custom, ready made template for all new Perl installs.
+There is no limit on naming convention, so you can literally manually create a file called `base_modules_template` for example.

 ## Configure Root Directory

 By default, we manage Perls out of the `C:\berrybrew` directory.
 To